RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 1.md

 "The complaints from that morning were from people who got blasted by the flood lights being turned on.
 But that was something Miss Nolas'nam did with Manager Beth.
 I thought you'd be across that."

 "No, this was about something later, during your shift.
 A bit of a delicate matter..."
-Brun tried to ask the question with her eyebrows suddenly shy about asking Gary directly and a little ashamed she didn't have the confidence to talk to Dee herself about the matter.
+Brun tried to ask the question with her eyebrows, now suddenly shy about asking Gary directly and a little ashamed she didn't have the confidence to talk to Dee herself about the matter.

 "Delicate...?"
 Gary looked clueless for a moment before realization spread over his face.
 "Right!
 Yeah, she's done stuff like that before, not sure why she likes announcing it like that."